seansolari/expam/README.md

 brew install hdf5
 ```

-If you encounter any errors, check the FAQ section below for solutions.
+If you encounter any errors, check the FAQ section on GitHub for solutions.

 Then **upgrade pip** and install expam.